 - On the next page, click Verify then Next for further process.

-- You will shortly get a verification code on registered email id.
+- You will shortly get a verification code on your registered email id.
 Type the code and click Verify to let this process complete.